- Sleeps: 3 or 4 per cabin

 Manshausen is a unique resort and activity centre created by polar explorer Børge Ousland (the first person to reach the North Pole in a solo expedition), with a mission to discover “the harmony between people and nature”.

 In these 55 acres that form part of the dramatic Steigen archipelago in Northern Norway, you will feel as though you’ve escaped to an invigorating new world.
 One filled with endless possibilities, played out on clusters of islands with white sandy beaches, clear light-filled crystal waters and majestic rolling mountains.

-Manhausen’s four modular sea cabins, created by famed designer Snorre Stinessen, have won several well-deserved architecture awards.
-Three of the cabins are nestled along an old stone jetty, while the fourth is elevated on a natural ledge, with beautiful views of the surrounding sea and mountains.
+Manhausen’s seven modular sea cabins, created by famed designer Snorre Stinessen, have won several well-deserved architecture awards.
+Five of the cabins are nestled along an old stone jetty, while the last 2 are elevated on a natural ledge and hill, with beautiful views of the surrounding sea and mountains.